Introduction to TDS for NRIs

 The payer entity which can be an individual, Hindu undivided family (HUF), other non-resident or resident Indian, partnership firm, individuals with exempted income in India, foreign companies or juristic individuals like a government agency or non-profit organization bear the responsibility of deducting the tax before making the payment to the Non-Resident Indian.

-TDS Threshold & When It Applies
+TDS Threshold and When It Applies

 Under section 195, there is no threshold limit to deduct TDS.
 TDS, however, applies only when the payment is taxable in India.
 Certain NRI incomes like salaries and interests mentioned in sections 194LB, 194LC, and 194LD are not taxable unless specifically mentioned by the government.